ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 manage hosts which only have Python-2.6.
 You just need to have a host with Python-2.7 or Python-3.5 or greater to manage those hosts from.

+One thing that this does affect is the ability to use :command:`/usr/bin/ansible-pull` to manage a host which has Python-2.6.  ``ansible-pull`` runs on the host being managed but it is a controller script, not a module so it will need an updated Python.
+Actively developed Linux distros which ship with Python-2.6 have some means to install newer Python versions (For instance, you can install Python-2.7 via an SCL on RHEL-6) but you may need to also install Python bindings for many common modules to work (For RHEL-6, for instance, selinux bindings and yum would have to be installed for the updated Python install).

+The decision to drop Python-2.6 support on the controller was made because many dependent libraries are becoming unavailable there.
+In particular, python-cryptography is no longer available for Python-2.6 and the last release of pycrypto (the alternative to python-cryptography) has known security bugs which will never be fixed.

 Playbook
 ========